StormTrooper/Commodore-Vic-20/README.md

-# Commodore Plus 4 Schematic and PCB
+# Commodore VIC-20 Schematic and PCB

 The schematic for the Commodore VIC-20 (251027-01 Rev D) was taken from the schematics on zimmers.net and converted into KiCad (Version 5.12)